-7 Facts About Grandparenting from Leslie Stahl’s New Book
+7 Facts About Grandparenting from Leslie Stahl

 However, of everything she has experienced in her life, becoming a grandmother is the event that she says really rocked her world.
 She says that she was hit with a jolt of joy so intense and unexpected, she wanted to “investigate” it.

-In her new book, “Becoming Grandma: The Joys and Science of the New Grandparenting,” Stahl combines personal experience and interviews with scientists, anthropologists, sociologists and doctors to paint a compelling and new view on grandparenting.
+In her new book, “Becoming Grandma: The Joys and Science of the New Grandparenting,” Stahl combines personal experience and interviews with scientists, anthropologists, sociologists, and doctors to paint a compelling and new view on grandparenting.

-1. A Woman is Different as a Grandparent than She Was as a Mother
+1. A Woman Is Different as a Grandparent Than She Was as a Mother

 2. Grandparenting Sparks Biological Changes